 Finally, in a study by Gomaraschi M et al[32], 164 patients with biopsy-proven NAFLD were compared with 60 dyslipidemic patients with similar prevalence of metabolic syndrome and 30 controls.
-LAL activity on DBS (dried blood spot) was reduced in NAFLD patients as compared to controls and those with dyslipidemia.
+LAL activity on dried blood spot (DBS) was reduced in NAFLD patients compared to controls and those with dyslipidemia.

-Therefore, we may conclude that the reduction of LAL activity, even in the absence of genetic diseases seemed to be associated with the development of progressive hepatic steatosis (Table 2).
+Therefore, we may conclude that the reduction of LAL activity, even in the absence of genetic diseases, seemed to be associated with the development of progressive hepatic steatosis (Table 2).

 LAL-D AND LIVER CIRRHOSIS